vinsonchuong/dist-es6/README.md

 }
 ```

+For executables written in ES6+, do not add a shebang to the file; `dist-es6`
-Note that `dist-es6` will automatically add shebangs and executable
+will automatically add a shebang after compilation or linking.
+For executables
-permissions to any file listed in the `bin` field.
+not written in ES6+ (that can run as is via `node`), you still need to add a
+shebang.

 Now, you'll be able to directly run executables from the current project on
 command line.
 You'll also be able to require files from the current project via